ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 - Low accuracy is punished more harshly on beatmaps with a lot of mono patterns
 - Difficult converts usually increase the amount of available fingers due to techniques such as "TL tapping", thus stamina difficulty is decreased proportionally to match this added availability
-- The previously mentioned stamina buff to monos is disabled for converts to address mapping techniques not present in osu!taiko beatmapsets
+- The previously mentioned [stamina improvements](#stamina-improvements) do not buff monos on converts to address mapping techniques not present in osu!taiko beatmaps

 ### Minor changes